karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/UserHasPermissionGroupApiInterface/insertUserHasPermissionGroup.md

 Inserts the given userHasPermissionGroup in the database.
 By default, it returns the result of the PDO::lastInsertId method.
+If the returnRic flag is set to true, the method will return the ric array instead of the lastInsertId.

 If the row you're trying to insert triggers a duplicate error, the behaviour of this method depends on the ignoreDuplicate flag:
-- if true, the error will be caught internally, the method will return false
+- if true, the error will be caught internally, the return of the method is not affected
-- if false, the error will not be caught
+- if false, the error will not be caught, and depending on your configuration, it might either trigger an exception, or fail silently in which case this method returns false.

-If the returnRic flag is set to true, the method will return the ric array instead of the lastInsertId.